mcmtroffaes/ffmpeg-nuget/nuget-readme.txt

 license.
 Consequently, if you use this nuget package in your application, then you must comply with the terms of the GPLv3 license.

-In the content/licenses folder of this nuget package, you can find:
+In the build\native\share\doc folder of this nuget package, you can find:

 * The readme included with the official windows build for details about how FFmpeg was compiled and what features are enabled